MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 ## Test the newly deployed web API

 When the web API is successfully created in Cloud Shell, then you can test it.
 Run a test by submitting a GET request in the browser or by checking the OpenAPI definition.
-This test runs against the web API in the **azurewebsites.net** domain, before it's added to API Management:
+This test runs against the web API in the **azurewebsites.net** domain before it's added to API Management:

-1. On the Azure portal **Resource** menu, or the Home page, select **All resources**.
+1. On the Azure portal **Resource** menu, or on the **Home** page, select **All resources**.
 Then select the App Service resource.
 The **BoardGamingAPI123aa456789** App Service pane appears (the numbers at the end will differ for your implementation).

 1. In the command bar of the **Overview** tab, as a test, select **Browse**.
 Notice the error message.
 The browser displays the message "No webpage found for this address".
 This occurs because the web API doesn't implement an Azure website user interface.